ecruz165/edwincruz-com/docs/resume/edwin-m-cruz.md

 *Java Tech Lead ( CONTRACT via Motion Recruitment )*

-Led Angular/Java full stack development for two major SaaS products with hands on responsibilities.
+Lead engineer working on Angular/Java Full Stack development for two major SaaS products.
 Products have both UI and API exposed to customers.
 Worked closely with product team supporting and supplying technical support with the planning of new features.
-Responsible for a team of ten offshore resources to deliver quality software in two-week sprints.
-Produce tech road maps of non-functional requirements and tech-debt incurred.
-Tech stack includes Angular, Spring boot, MySQL, Redis and Docker on the Amazon Web Services platform.
+Responsible for a group of ten offshore resources to deliver quality software in two-week sprints.
+Produced tech road maps of non-functional requirements and tech debt incurred.
+Tech stack included Angular, Spring boot, MySQL, Redis, and Docker on the Amazon Web Services platform.
 Tools used in addition to tech stack: Slack, Sonar, JFrog Artifactory, Jenkins, Test Rails, AppDynamics, Atlassian Jira & Confluence, GitHub, Splunk, Intellij, JProbe

 ---
 ### Freelance and Philanthropic Activities